Frequently Asked Questions

 How many applications do you receive?

-Many internships are seeing an increase in the number of applications they receive, but don’t let this stand in the way of applying to the internship you feel is a good fit for you.
-For the 2013 match we received 85 applications for our regular (local) track and 16 applications for the distance clinical track.
-We received 83 applications for our regular (local) track and 13 applications for the distance clinical track in 2012, and 58 local and 9 distance in 2011.
-We received 96 applications in 2010.
+The internship application process is competitive but don’t let this stand in the way of applying to the internship you feel is a good fit for you.
+For the 2016 match we received 79 applications for our regular (local) track and 3 applications for the distance clinical track.
+We received 90 applications for our regular (local) track and 8 applications for the distance clinical track in 2015, and 74 local and 5 distance in 2014.

 What are the class days like?

 Classes are held every Monday in the fall and spring semesters.
 In most cases class is from 9am to 4pm; however there may be some classes that require an earlier start time or a later end time.
 The majority of classes are held on campus, but a few may be held off site.
-Classes consist of a variety of different learning activities including: lecture and discussion, group activities, guest speakers, intern presentations, etc. Our fall classes include the Clinical Nutrition Applications class as well as the Educating through the Lifecycle class, where interns will learn about educating different age groups and have the chance to prepare and present short presentations.
+Classes consist of a variety of different learning activities including: lecture and discussion, group activities, guest speakers, intern presentations, etc. Our fall classes include the Clinical Nutrition Applications class as well as the Educating through the Lifecycle class, where interns will learn about educating different age groups and have the chance to prepare and present short programs.
 Our spring classes include the Food, Wellness and Social Environment class as well as the Research and Public Policy class.